simeononsecurity/simeononsecurity.ch/content/guides/unlock-seamless-connectivity-hotspot-2.0-openwrt/index.en.md

 **Creating Hotspot 2.0 / Passpoint 2.0 Hotspots on OpenWRT**

 In today's connected world, providing seamless and secure Wi-Fi connectivity is essential for various industries and public spaces.
 One revolutionary technology that addresses this need is **Hotspot 2.0**, also known as **Passpoint 2.0**.
-In this article, we will explore how to set up Hotspot 2.0 on OpenWRT, a popular open-source router firmware.
+In this article, we will explore how to set up Hotspot 2.0 on OpenWRT, a popular open-source router and access point firmware.

 ## Introduction

 **Hotspot 2.0** brings enhanced security and convenience to Wi-Fi connectivity by automating the connection process and ensuring a secure exchange of credentials.
 Before diving into the technical details, let's address the key questions: What is Hotspot 2.0, and why is it crucial for modern Wi-Fi networks?

-Hotspot 2.0, defined by the IEEE 802.11u standard, enables **seamless and secure Wi-Fi roaming** by allowing mobile devices to connect to Wi-Fi networks automatically.
+Hotspot 2.0, defined by the **IEEE 802.11u standard**, enables **seamless and secure Wi-Fi roaming** by allowing mobile devices to connect to Wi-Fi networks automatically.
 This technology eliminates the hassle of manually selecting and authenticating with each network, providing users with a more efficient and user-friendly experience.

 ______